AmethystBird/AmethystBird/README.md

 # Nikita The Wyvern's Profile
 ## About Me
 Hi, I'm Nikita the Wyvern!
-I'm an aspiring game developer and designer currently enrolled in stage-2 of my Computer Science degree.
+I'm an aspiring game developer and designer currently in the process of graduating in my Computer Science degree.

 ## Languages
-I am most experienced with C# and Java.
-I am currently in the process of learning C++ in complementation to Unreal Engine 4.
+I am most experienced with C++ particularly in context of Unreal Engine 5 and 4 and to some extent with OpenGL.
+For this reason, I also have experience with GLSL.
+I also have significant experience with C# and Java.
 I also have limited experience with PHP, SQL, x86Assembly, JavaScript and C.

 ## Repositories
 All of my repositories are currently private.
 You may request exclusive access if you have my contact details.